move-ucsb/DynamoVis/README.md

 </div>

 ## Contact
 Feel free to open an [issue](https://github.com/move-ucsb/DynamoVis/issues) in case something is wrong.
-Please make sure to note the description of the issue and your computer spesifications (operating system, java version, error messages, etc.).
+Please make sure to note the description of the issue and your computer specifications (operating system, java version, error messages, etc.).

 ## Compile from source
 If you'd like to clone the repository and compile from the source, make sure to have [Git Large File System](https://git-lfs.github.com/) installed and enabled.
 Git-LFS is required for large `*.csv` files.
 If you don't want to install Git-LFS, you will need to clone the repository and manually download .csv files in `/config` and `/public-data`.